Anti-Zionism: Left-wing politics

+A banner with the text "from the river to the sea, Palestine will be free," displayed at an encampment in solidarity with Palestinians during the Gaza war and genocide at Harvard University, May 2024.

 According to New York University social and cultural theorist Susie Linfield, one of the most pressing questions facing the New Left after World War II was "How can we maintain our traditional universalist values in light of the nationalist movements sweeping the formerly colonized world?"
 During the late 1960s, anti-Zionism became part of a collection of sentiments within far-left politics, including anti-colonialism, anti-capitalism, and anti-Americanism.
 (Note: "After the Six-Day War, the anti-Israel phenomenon became worldwide ....
 [T]he New Left immediately tagged Israel as an imperialist and ... fascist state.
 German New Left militants became enthusiastic proponents of—and, sometimes, participants in—Palestinian terror attacks. ...
 For much of the French New Left, Palestinians became the new Algerians."
 (Linfield 2019)) In this environment, Zionism became a representation of Western power.
 Philosopher Jean Améry argued that this "Zionism" was merely a straw man redefinition of the term, used to mean world Jewry.
 The far-left Israeli politician Simha Flapan lamented in 1968, "The socialist world approved the 'Holy War' of the Arabs against Israel in the disguise of a struggle against imperialism. ...
 Having agreed to the devaluation of its own ideals, [it] was ready to enter an alliance with reactionary and chauvinist appeals to genocide."

+The British historian James R. Vaughan traces the emergence of an anti-Zionist movement in Britain in the 1960s, involving the right-wing Labour Party MP Christopher Mayhew (the founder of the Labour Middle East Council) and Conservative allies in the Council for Arab-British Understanding, and growing in the 1970s with the newspaper Free Palestine], the Young Liberal 'Red Guard' faction, the Labour Herald newspaper, and Palestine Action (founded by Ghada Karmi in 1972):